Xunius/Menotexport/README.md

-Menotexport is a simple python solution to help extracts and exports annotations (highlighted texts, sticky notes and notes) you made in the build-in PDF reader of Mendeley, bulk-export PDFs with annotations, and bulk-export meta-data with annotations to .bib file.
+Menotexport is a simple python solution to help extracts and exports annotations (highlighted texts, sticky notes and notes) you made in the build-in PDF reader of Mendeley, bulk-export PDFs with annotations, and bulk-export meta-data with annotations to .bib or .ris file.

 *Mendeley is a desktop and web program for managing and sharing research papers.* It offers free desktop clients for Windows, OSX and Linux.
 But the